miguel-guerrero/antlr4_system_verilog_parser/INSTALL.md

 To install pypy3, follow instructions here: http://pypy.org/download.html

-I had to perform the following on my system (may or may not be required in yours)
+NOTE: I had to perform the following on my system (may or may not be required in yours)

     $ cd ~/.local/lib && ln -s python3.6 python3.5

 and make sure it is available under your $path (in this case I'm creating as soft link under ~/bin which is in my $path)

     $ cd ~/bin && ln -s /home/$USERID/pypy3-v6.0.0-linux64/bin/pypy3 pypy3